-Realtor Shea Hicks-Whitfield Shares Her Love for Her Hometown on HGTV's 'Bargain Block'
+Shea Hicks-Whitfield Opens Up About Her Love for Detroit and Her Role on HGTV's 'Bargain Block'

-We recently sat down with Hicks-Whitfield, a Detroit native, to talk about what it’s like to work with the design-contractor duo, how house flipping is helping to revitalize neighborhoods, and what she wants people to know about the great city of Detroit.
+In celebration of the show's success, we recently sat down with Shea, a Detroit native, to talk about what it’s like to work with the design-contractor duo, how house flipping is helping to revitalize neighborhoods and what she wants people to know about the great city of Detroit.

-The concept of the show is a little bit different from other shows because Keith and Evan are buying several homes on a block, and then renovating them and then selling them.
+HGTV: The concept of the show is a little bit different from other shows because Keith and Evan are buying several homes on a block and then renovating them and then selling them.
 Can you tell us more about that process?

-As you'll see, they buy homes without me knowing.
-They'll say, "Well we kind of just went rogue and bought this house and we want to get your thoughts on how much we could sell it for.”
-So that happens occasionally, but I think as far as the design aspect that's where I give advice, because [Keith] may want to do a little more.
-He puts so much thought and love into these homes compared to an average flipper might just make it look clean and nice, and move on to the next one.
-I have to remind him that we are attempting to flip the home so you don't want to go too extreme with the design because you want to appeal to the masses, but then again you only need that one buyer to fall in love with the home and make it their home.
+Shea: As you'll see, they buy homes without me knowing.
+They'll say, "Well we kind of just went rogue and bought this house, and we want to get your thoughts on how much we could sell it for.”
+So that happens occasionally, but I think as far as the design aspect, that's where I give advice, because [Keith] may want to do a little more.
+He puts so much thought and love into these homes compared to an average flipper, who might just make it look clean and nice, and move on to the next one.
+I have to remind him that we are attempting to flip the home so you don't want to go too extreme with the design because you want to appeal to the masses.
+But then again you only need that one buyer to fall in love with the home and make it their home.

-That's a good question.
-So far we haven't ran into any issues when it comes to that because the neighbors typically have been looking at these homes that have been vacant and blighted for sometimes up to 10 years.
+Shea: That's a good question.
+So far we haven't run into any issues when it comes to that because the neighbors are typically looking at homes that have been vacant and blighted for years.
 In most cases [Evan and Keith] are welcomed and appreciated.
-They are moving into these homes and they're restoring and revitalizing blocks that have been left vacant for many years.
-Most long time homeowners appreciate it because it helps increase the value.
+They're moving into these homes, and they're restoring and revitalizing blocks that have been left vacant for many years.
+Most long-time homeowners appreciate it because it helps increase the value.
 Also, it provides the perfect opportunity for a first-time buyer because the homes are still affordable to purchase within a neighborhood where they were raised or maybe their grandparents live.
 Another unique aspect is that Keith and Evan sell the home completely furnished, so it's the perfect opportunity for longtime Detroit residents.

-I want people to know that there is good in Detroit, that revitalization is happening throughout the city and neighborhoods, and that Detroit is a beautiful city.
-I feel like this show will highlight Detroit and show good things are happening here.
+Shea: I want people to know that there is good in Detroit: revitalization is happening throughout the city and neighborhoods, and Detroit is a beautiful city.
+This show highlights good things are happening here.